magdalent/ableton-frontend-practice/README.md

 # ableton-frontend-practice
-Frontend practice Ableton project
-This is a project for fontend prcatice, which cloned the ableton webpage.
-It was made with SCSS, CSS grid and HTML only.
+For this frontend practice project,  I cloned the ableton website using SCSS, CSS grid and HTML only.
 [More information on the project is here.](https://www.frontendpractice.com/projects/ableton)
 ### view live:
 https://magdalent.github.io/ableton-frontend-practice/